 It was time to get indoors but I got side-tracked by a bike.
 It was actually looking well on the wall and at least it was getting more use there than when it was abandoned in the shed.

 That floral display actually looks well.
-I have listened to my sisters and friends talking about the joy of gardening.
+I have listened to friends talking about the joy of gardening.
 Of how it can be therapeutic.
 Of how it can absorb one and make one feel less stressed.
 I have always seen gardening as a chore.
 Give me a basket of ironing any day of the week rather than having to do gardening…

 Two friends Peggy and Claire have gradually been doing their magic on me.
 Peggy has been very encouraging and always notices if the garden is looking well and if there is a new plant coming along.
 Claire encouraged me to choose plants which appeal to me.
 Perhaps it is the foliage which appeals as has generally been the case for me.
 However, this year she brought me to a plant market where we walked around, and I had to choose plants based on colour.
 So, the bike is down to these two ladies.
 Perhaps there is some merit to this gardening lark.
 Perhaps……..